-Enclosed for filing is Florida Power Corporation's Request for Specified Confidential Treatment regarding the Company's FPSC 423 Forms for the month of March, 1996.
+Enclosed for filing are fifteen copies of Florida Power Corporation's Request for Specified Confidential Treatment regarding the Company's FPSC 423 Forms for the month of November, 1996.
 Attachment C to the Request is an unedited copy of the forms which denotes the confidential information with shading.
-This document should be treated as Specified Confidential.
+This document should be treated as Specified Confidential and is forwarded herewith in a separate, sealed envelope marked "Confidential".
 Edited copies of the forms which may be made public have been submitted for filing this date under separate cover.

-O Please acknowledge your receipt and filing of the above on the enclosed copy of this letter and return same to me.
+Please acknowledge your receipt and filing of the above on the enclosed copy of this letter and return same to me.

-Very truly yours,

-James A. McGee
+Very truly yours, James A. McGee